banner

 Paris Agreement,

-• the scientific advice was that these commitments require
+• the scientific advice was that these commitments required

 "rapid and far-reaching transitions"